Residual energy in weakly compressible turbulence with a mean guide field: Numerical results

-The square root scaling found in the incompressible simulations of weak turbulence by \cite{lazarian_2025} is reminiscent of strongly magnetized and compressible turbulence \citep{federrath_2016.magnetic.field.amplification,beattie_2020,beattie_2022_energy_balance,skalidis_tassis2021,skalidis_2021_bpos,skalidis_2023.analytical}.
 Obtaining a square root scaling in incompressible turbulence simulations is likely an effect of the incompressibility constraint -- $\vec{\nabla} \cdot \vec{u} =0$ and $\vec{\nabla} \cdot \vec{\delta B} = 0$ -- or the forcing function.
 Velocity (kinetic) forcing in incompressible simulations artificially correlates oppositely traveling wave packets \citep{maron_2001}.
 Additionally, driving turbulence faster than the eddy relaxation time can lead to changes in the spectral scalings \citep{mason_boldyrev_2008.various.forcing.turb.spectrum}.
-Simulations of strong incompressible turbulence lead to balanced energy cascades, hence complying with $\delta u \sim \delta B$ \citep{bian_2019.scale.dependent.prandtl}.
+Simulations of strong incompressible turbulence lead to balanced energy cascades, thereby complying with $\delta u \sim \delta B$ \citep{bian_2019.scale.dependent.prandtl}.

 We conclude that the square root scaling obtained in the incompressible MHD simulations of \cite{lazarian_2025} is either a property of weak turbulence only or an artifact related to the driving mechanism.
 On the other hand, the scaling $\delta u \sim \sqrt{B_0 \delta B}$ has been verified by several highly compressible numerical simulations with various driving mechanisms and codes \citep{skalidis_2021_bpos}.